Nationwide cross-telecom identity infrastructure launches in Ukraine, opening a cross-sector data economy

 — Vitalii Morozenko, Founder and CEO of myGaru.

 “Kyivstar’s role is not only to provide high-quality connectivity, but also to help protect subscribers in the digital space.
-Third-party cookies and device identifiers, which businesses use to collect behavioural data and deliver advertising, can also allow users’ online activity to be tracked by third parties, including foreign intelligence services.
-The implementation of myGaru technology is a step towards an innovative advertising environment that respects privacy and does not create risks for national security.”
+Third-party cookies and device identifiers, which businesses use to collect behavioural data and deliver advertising, also allow anyone — including foreign intelligence services — to track Ukrainians’ online activity.
+The implementation of myGaru technology is a step towards an innovative advertising environment that combines effectiveness for businesses, user privacy protection and a responsible approach to data security.”

 — Andrii Zheliezniak, Director of Big Data at Kyivstar.